-Field Value Location Enter the location of your device.
+Field Value System Name Enter the system name of your device.
+This is also used as the DHCP host name.
+A character string with a maximum of 255 characters is possible.
+The device type is entered as the default value.
+Location Enter the location of your device.
 Contact Enter the relevant contact person.
-Here you can enter the e- mail address of the system administrator, for example.
-A character string with a maximum of 255 characters is pos- sible.
-LED mode Select the LEDs' lighting behaviour.
-Possible values: • off • normal • minimal Show Manufacturer Names Here you can determine if the manufacturer part of a MAC ad- dress is to be "translated".
+Here you can enter the e-mail address of the system administrator, for example.
+A character string with a maximum of 255 characters is possible.
+LED mode Select the LEDs' lighting behavior.
+Possible values: • off • normal • minimal Show Manufacturer Names Here you can determine if the manufacturer part of a MAC address is to be "translated".
 The manufacturer part takes up to eight characters at the beginning of the MAC address.
-Instead of, e.g., 00:a0:f9:37:12:c9, BintecCo_37:12:c9 is dis- played if this option is enabled.
+Instead of, e.g., 00:a0:f9:37:12:c9, BintecCo_37:12:c9 is displayed if this option is enabled.